The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 Addle in this phase will be used to mitigate the Morn Afah stacks.
 You should discuss with your party where you will be using Addle, as there are five total casts of Morn Afah.

-Using 90s mitigations (Addle included) on the odd Morn Afahs will give you 3 total uses, so you should be using it on 1, 3, and 5 if you have one caster.
+Using 90s mitigations (Addle included) on the odd Morn Afahs will give you three total uses, so you should be using it on one, three, and five if you have one caster.

-If you have two casters and it is your job to mitigate the 2nd and the fourth Morn Afah, do consider the timing of where you use Addle for the second Morn Afah.
+If you have two casters and it is your job to mitigate the second and the fourth Morn Afah, do consider the timing of where you use Addle for the second Morn Afah.
 You have to use it a few seconds before the cast for Morn Afah begins, or it will be late for the fourth one.

 # Clear PoVs (Shadowbringers)